 Actual events involving limited liquidity, defaults, non-performance or other adverse developments that affect financial institutions or other companies in the financial services industry or the financial services industry generally, or concerns or rumors about any events of these kinds, have in the past and may in the future lead to market-wide liquidity problems.
-For example, on March 10, 2023, Silicon Valley Bank, or SVB, a bank which we previously used to support operations in the United States, was closed by the California

-Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation, or the FDIC, as receiver.
+For example, on March 10, 2023, Silicon Valley Bank, or SVB, a bank which we previously used to support operations in the United States, was closed by the California Department of Financial Protection and Innovation, which appointed the Federal Deposit Insurance Corporation, or the FDIC, as receiver.

 While a statement by the U.S. Department of the Treasury, the Federal Reserve and the FDIC stated that all depositors of SVB would have access to all of their money after only one business day following the date of closure and we received such access on March 13, 2023, and neither the amount in question nor any delays in access were material to our operations, uncertainty and liquidity concerns in the broader financial services industry remain.
-Inflation and rapid increases in interest rates have led to a decline in the trading value of previously issued government securities with interest rates below current market interest rates.
-The U.S. Department of Treasury, FDIC and Federal Reserve Board have announced a program to provide up to \$25 billion of loans to financial institutions secured by such government securities held by financial institutions to mitigate the risk of potential losses on the sale of such instruments.
-However, widespread demands for customer withdrawals or other needs of financial institutions for immediate liquidity may exceed the capacity of such program.
+Inflation and rapid increases in interest rates have caused declines in the trading value of previously issued government securities with interest rates below current market interest rates.
 There is no guarantee that the U.S. Department of Treasury, FDIC and Federal Reserve Board will provide access to uninsured funds in the future in the event of the closure of other banks or financial institutions in a timely fashion or at all.